Strapontin/PeriodicElementsCollection/README.md

 The rest of the antimatter collection works the same as for the matter collection, with a parallel level system (updating matter level doesn't change antimatter level; can't mint lvl 2 antimatter if antimatter level == 1, even if matter level > 1).

-An antimatter level can be burned to level up the antimatter level.
+An antimatter row can be burned to get an antimatter element of the next level.

 Antimatter elements can't be burned individually to decrease chances to mint elements from this level (the chances to mint a specific antimatter element depends on the RAM of the matter elements).